SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 **Posterior for r**

-With a new estimate of $$\mu$$, we can finally circle back to the return distribution.
-Based on the information we provided (prior for neutral point and likelihood for investometn views), we get the following distribution.
+With the new BL estimate of $$\mu$$, we can finally circle back to the return distribution.

 $$
 \begin{aligned}